BetaVN/JumpingGame_Phaser/README.md

 ## Instruction

-1. Clone or download the repository\n
+1. Clone or download the repository
 2. Run the following codes in command line in the repository folder to install all dependencies and start the game server
 ```
 npm install